TheOdinProject/curriculum/foundations/git_basics/introduction_to_git.md

 For now, let's learn what Git is and why it's so powerful!

-### Learning Outcomes:
+### Lesson Overview

-By the end of this lesson, you should be able to do the following:
+This section contains a general overview of topics that you will learn in this lesson.

  - Explain what Git and GitHub are and the differences between the two.
  - Describe the differences between Git and a text editor in terms of what they save and their record keeping.